John Campbell of Strachur: Commanding the 57th Regiment in America

 The expedition from Cork, Ireland arrived off the coast of Cape Fear, North Carolina in April and May 1776 after a very rough voyage.
 It then moved to attack Charleston, South Carolina from the sea.
 The 57th landed along with other units at Long Island with orders to wade across to Sullivan's Island, while the British Navy bombarded Continental positions on Sullivan's Island.
 Campbell and other senior officers quickly realized that the water was chest to shoulder level, which meant that no one could wade to Sullivan's Island.
 Campbell then was ordered to re-board his regiment into boats and attempt an amphibious landing.
 When another regiment led this assault and began to get raked by fire from the American defenders, the British assault was called off.
 Campbell and his unit thus avoided direct action.
 All these units redeployed to Staten Island, New York on 21 July 1776.

 Arriving on 1 August at Staten Island, Campbell and his regiment remained aboard ships until they were landed on Long Island on 26 August 1776.
 Campbell's regiment was assigned to the 6th Brigade under MGEN Agnew along with the 23rd, 44th, and 64th.
 This brigade was placed on the British left and made a distracting attack while the main British assault came from the opposite flank.
 Only one private was killed in the 57th.

 After the battle, his unit participated in amphibious assaults in and around New York.
 On 23 September 1776, Campbell led his regiment against the fortifications at Paulus Hook, New Jersey; however, the American garrison of approximately 100 had evacuated only hours earlier.
 Campbell took the fort without any loss of life.
 This remained a British stronghold in New Jersey for most of the war.

 On 6 October 1777, he led the 57th, which along with other British units, stormed Ft.
 Montgomery.
 His unit sustained several casualties, but he was not harmed.
 After destroying the fort, the British returned to New York.

 In October 1778, the regiment was dispatched to raid Egg Harbor—modern day Port Republic, New Jersey.
 The British Navy had trouble disembarking the troops, who had to rush into the town.
 While Campbell ordered a successful surprise bayonet attack at night, the British had to evacuate without having accomplished all their goals.

 Shortly after the 57th's return to New York City, Campbell was promoted to Brigadier General and transferred to a staff command.

 Military command of West Florida

-In October 1778 John Campbell, recently promoted to brigadier general, received a communication from Lord George Germain to proceed to Pensacola in the Province of West Florida and take command of His Majesty's troops there.
+In October 1778 John Campbell, recently promoted to brigadier general, received an order from Lord George Germain to proceed to Pensacola in the Province of West Florida and take command of His Majesty's troops there.